flipflop/SEOLint/README.md

 - Empty or missing alt attributes
 - etc.

-Currently it's a work in progress
+Currently it's a work in progress, be warned!

 Planned Features
 ----------------